ACS714 Current Sensor Carrier -30A to +30A

 The pads are labeled on the bottom silkscreen, as shown in the picture to the right.
 The silkscreen also shows the direction that is interpreted as positive current flow via the +i arrow.

-This version is marked with a red X. We also sell a 30A unidirectional version and a ±5A bidirectional version of this board; you can distinguish these versions by reading the text on the IC or by looking at the color of the X on the bottom silkscreen.
+This version is marked with a red X. We also sell a ±5A bidirectional version of this board; you can distinguish these versions by reading the text on the IC or by looking at the color of the X on the bottom silkscreen.

 Using the sensor